singh1469/ec2-name-search/README.md

 ##This is work in progress

 ##TODO
-*   Test by removing environment variables
+*   Create test for auth.js module?
 *   Create test for search.js module
 *   Release